Is Vinegar Safe During Pregnancy? (Updated 2026 Guide)

 Is balsamic vinegar safe during pregnancy?

 Yes, balsamic vinegar is safe to consume during pregnancy.
-Traditional balsamic vinegar is made from grape must that's been aged, and the fermentation process converts any alcohol to acetic acid.
+Traditional balsamic vinegar is made from grape must that has been aged, and the fermentation process converts any alcohol to acetic acid.
 It's commonly used in salad dressings, marinades, and drizzled over dishes.
-The trace amounts of any residual compounds are not a concern at normal culinary usage levels.
-Choose quality balsamic vinegar with simple ingredients like grape must and wine vinegar.
+Choose quality balsamic vinegar with simple ingredients like grape must and wine vinegar for the best option.

 How Do We Score Products for Pregnancy Safety?